tdorssers/weather-station/README.md

 ## Base

-A barometric sensor is used to implement a simple weather forecasting algorithm by calculating Pa/h.
-Up to 16 remote AM2320 or DS18B20 sensors can transmit NRZ encoded packets with CRC data using 433MHz ASK/OOK modules connected to the hardware USART at 1200 baud.
-Up to 6 remote sensors are shown.
+A BME280 barometric sensor is used to implement a simple weather forecasting algorithm by calculating Pa/h.
+Up to 16 wireless AHT20, AM2320 or DS18B20 sensors transmit NRZ encoded packets with CRC data using a 433MHz ASK/OOK module connected to the hardware UART at 1200 baud.
+Up to 6 remote sensors are shown on the LCD.
 Minimum and maximum temperatures and humidity values are stored in 4 six hour periods.
 The LCD back light level is auto adjusted using the LDR.
 A software UART implementation using Timer1 is interfacing with the GPS module at 9600 baud.
-Libc timekeeping uses the position to determine day and night display mode.
+Libc timekeeping uses the GPS position to determine day and night display mode.
+Time zone and daylight saving time can be set using the menu which is shown by touching the main screen.
+The touch screen requires calibration, which is done by touching the screen edges.
+The remote sensors can be given a 3 character name from the menu.

 It uses a speed optimized ILI9341 driver for AVR which implements graphics drawing primitives and uses openGLCD library fonts.